Tool · Investor Sam Taxes

 Is the mega backdoor Roth the same as a regular Roth 401(k) contribution?

-No. A Roth 401(k) counts toward the $23,500 employee deferral limit.
-The mega backdoor uses after-tax (non-Roth) contributions within the $70,000 total limit — a separate bucket above the deferral limit.
+No. A Roth 401(k) counts toward the $24,500 employee deferral limit for 2026.
+The mega backdoor uses after-tax (non-Roth) contributions within the $72,000 §415(c) all-sources limit — a separate bucket above the deferral limit.
 Once converted to Roth (via in-plan conversion or rollover to Roth IRA), the money grows tax-free with no income limits.

 What happens if I leave my employer before converting?